-We develop technologies for visualizing chromosomes in situ in order to study the 3D organization of the genome.
-One such technology is Oligopaints, an oligo-based approach for FISH originally developed in Ting Wu’s lab by Eric and Brian Beliveau.
-Oligopaints can be used to image single copy regions as small as 10 kb or less and as large as entire chromosomes.
-These probes are also compatible with super-resolution imaging, can be designed to distinguish individual alleles, and can work in a multiplexed fashion.
+Oligopaints is an oligo-based approach for FISH co-developed by Eric Joyce and Brian Beliveau in Ting Wu’s lab.
+Oligopaints can be used to image single copy regions as small as 10kb or less and as large as entire chromosomes with the same basic protocol.
+These probes are also compatible with super-resolution imaging, can be designed to distinguish individual alleles, and can work in a multiplexed fashion for sequential genomic labeling.

-Our protocol for scaling Oligopaints to label entire chromosomes in fly (see image below), mouse, and human cells can be downloaded here
+Our protocol for scaling Oligopaints to label entire chromosomes in fly (banner image), mouse, and human cells can be downloaded here